Development & Release

 At CAS we strive to take the intricate nature of cellular agriculture and make it feel approachable and within reach.
 This, and our belief that design & video production are critical tools to educate potential future consumers, led us to starting Project CMF.

 Project CMF, short for Cell-based Meat Facility, gives a glimpse into a future where meat is made by farming animal cells instead of animals.
 It represents the first vision for meat production at scale through the process of cellular agriculture.
-Its realistic renders, exist both from a visual standpoint, but more importantly, a technical one, since the design is backed by dozens of pages of calculations and input from our amazing partner scientists at CAS, Project CMF is a true representation of cellular agriculture's cutting edge.
+The realistic nature of CMF exists from both a visual standpoint, but more importantly, a technical one.
+Its design was rigorously constructed with input from the top experts in cellular agriculture.
+As it was backed by dozens of pages of calculations from our partner scientists at CAS, Project CMF is a true representation of cellular agriculture's cutting edge.

-For years we’ve seen the type of imagery that’s used to represent our field: it’s cold, clinical, and most importantly, inaccurate.
-We created CMF to accurately reflect where our field is heading and to share representational visuals that tell that story without any language for our international audience.
+For years we had seen the type of imagery that was being used to represent our field: cold, clinical, and most importantly, inaccurate.
+We created CMF to accurately reflect where our field is heading and to share representational visuals that tell that story without any language to cater to our international audience.
 By creating an ambitious, yet reasonable depiction of a cell-based meat production facility in the year 2040, the designs on this webpage give the public an accurate vision for what a “lab-grown” meat facility will actually look in the future like should cellular agriculture be well received by the masses.

-Towards the end of 2018, we decided we were going to take this endeavor seriously and sought to find a collaborating visual designer who would come on board for the massive innovation effort that CMF required.
-Project CMF not only had to reimagine what meat production would look like, but because it’s set in the year 2040, we needed to integrate other futuristic artistic elements related to technologies that are likely to play a larger role in society.
-In the early phases, we spent time determining how to mesh the 20-years of projected innovation of cellular agriculture with other advanced technology companies including Boston Dynamics, Tesla, and Hyperloop.
+Towards the end of 2018, we decided we were going to take this endeavor seriously and sought to find a collaborating visual designer who would come onboard for the massive innovation effort that CMF required.
+Project CMF not only had to reimagine what meat production via cellular agriculture would look like, but because the design is set in the year 2040, we needed to integrate other futuristic artistic elements related to technologies that are likely to play a larger role in society at that time.
+In the early phases of the project, we spent time determining how to mesh the 20-years of projected innovation of cellular agriculture with other advanced technology companies including Hyperloop, Boston Dynamics, and Tesla.

-With all the future mindset CMF called for, it was tough finding someone up for the challenge; most visual designers we spoke with were more comfortable with the traditional living room or kitchen renders, but we eventually met Mihai Iacubovschi, a 3D artist who was interested in working on the project.
+With the future mindset CMF called for, it was tough finding someone up for the challenge; most visual designers we pitched the project to were more comfortable with the traditional living room or kitchen renders.
+But we eventually met Mihai Iacubovschi, a 3D artist who was interested in working on Project CMF.
 The next step was working with our CAS Industry Partners to gather their views on the future of CellAg, discussing existing research that would inform an accurate design, and ultimately incorporating the diverse feedback we received from these experts to create a vision that reflected our entire field, democratically.

-Meanwhile, we had received an invitation to partake in a Talk at Google, having the honor of being the first to speak with Googlers on the topic of CellAg/cell-based meat.
-CAS has been asked to deliver the "Introduction to lab-grown meat" presentation is one that we have been asked to deliver quite often over the last decade, so with our work on CMF developing in tandem we thought this was a great chance to unveil the initial phases at Google through a pre-unveil of our first designs.
-Google was excited to feature a Project CMF reveal at our Talk@Google, and the rest is history!
+Meanwhile, we had received an invitation to partake in a Talk at Google, having the honor of being the first to speak with Googlers on the topic of cellular agriculture.
+The "Introduction to lab-grown meat" presentation is one that we have been asked to deliver quite often over the last decade, so with our work on CMF at this time concluding in tandem, we thought this event could be a great chance to unveil the initial phases at Google through a pre-unveil of our first designs.
+Google was excited to feature a Project CMF reveal at our Talk@Google and the rest is history!

-The part of this project we feel most proud to have implemented was Project CMF’s representation of the state of our field and what the cutting edge is building up to soon; it illustrates a vision for openness, transparency, and innovation for the future of meat.
-We were honored to have led an effort where companies who are usually staunch competitors collaborated on the project to benefit public awareness on cellular agriculture.
-We’re grateful to the many cell-based meat companies around the world who came together to design this "slaughterhouse of the future" and without their input, Project CMF would not be possible.
+The part of this project that we feel the most proud to have implemented was Project CMF’s representation of the state of our field and what the cutting edge is building up to soon; it illustrates a vision for openness, transparency, and innovation for the future of meat.
+We were honored to have led an effort where companies, who are usually staunch competitors, collaborated on the project to benefit public awareness on cellular agriculture.
+We’re grateful to the many cell-based meat companies around the world who came together to design this "slaughterhouse of the future" and without their input, Project CMF would not have been possible.